ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 When distributing software it is important to document it.
 Documenting software means giving guidelines on how to install and use it but also which functions, methods and/or classes does it ship with.
-Examples can also be considered documentation.
-The purpose of the ``doc/`` directory is to store all documentation related files.
+Case scenarios and examples are also be considered documentation.

+It is recommended to have the following sections in a PyAnsys project
+documentation:

+- ``Getting Started`` section explains requirements and installation details.
+- ``User Guide`` section explains how to use the software.
+- ``API Reference`` section contains source code documentation.
+- ``Examples`` section case scenarios demonstrating the capabilities of the software.
+- ``Contributing`` section can be linked to generic PyAnsys contributing guidelines.

 Projects in the PyAnsys ecosystem take advantage of `Sphinx`_, a tool used for building documentation for Python-based projects.
 A ``doc/`` directory making